AREAS OF EXPERTISE:

 Thane Investments Ltd v Tomlinson 1 P&CR DG3, EWHC 1182 (Hart J, forgery does not render lease void)

-The Anglo-Eastern Trust Ltd v Kermanshahchi EWCA Civ 198 (CA, impecuniousity and a conditional order of £1m, effect of EWCA art.6 on conditional orders and practice to be adopted when conditional orders sought as alternative to summary judgment).
+The Anglo-Eastern Trust Ltd v Kermanshahchi EWCA Civ 198 (CA, led by Peter Smith QC, impecuniosity and a conditional order of £1m, practice to be adopted when conditional orders sought as alternative to summary judgment)

 Chancery Bar Association, Northern Chancery Bar Association